These four heart problems present at birth change how blood flows through the body. Know the symptoms and treatment.

 There are some steps you can take to help reduce your child's overall risk of birth defects, such as:

 Tetralogy of Fallot is often diagnosed soon after birth.
 Your baby's skin may look blue or gray.
 A whooshing sound may be heard when listening to the baby's heart with a stethoscope.
 This is called a heart murmur.

 Tests to diagnose tetralogy of Fallot include:

-Some children may need medicine while waiting for surgery to maintain blood flow from the heart to the lungs.
+Some babies or young children are given medicine while waiting for surgery to keep blood flowing from the heart to the lungs.

-Because the right ventricle won't need to work as hard to pump blood after this procedure, the right ventricle wall will go back to its normal thickness.
-After intracardiac repair, the oxygen level in the blood increases and symptoms decrease.
+After complete repair, the right lower chamber won't need to work as hard to pump blood.
+As a result, the right chamber wall should go back to its usual thickness.
+The oxygen level in the blood goes up.
+Symptoms typically get better.